goruck/smart-zoneminder/README.md

-*This entire project including the Readme are under construction*
+*This entire project (including the Readme) is under construction.*

 # smart-zoneminder
 smart-zoneminder enables fast upload of ZoneMinder alarms to an S3 archive where they are analyzed by AWS Rekognition and made accessible by voice via Alexa.
 The use of Rekognition dramatically reduces the number of false alarms and provides for robust scene, object and face detection.
 Alexa allows a user to ask to see an image corresponding to an alarm (if using an Echo device with a display) and to get information on what caused the alarm and when it occurred.